RPGReki/crystaldown/pages/01-life-in-avan-forest/58-the-battle-of-cogen.md

 ---
-title: "The Battle of Cogen"
+title: "The Battle of Cogen: Fighting Back the Mad Cow Horde"
-title_postfix: "Matthew"
+title_postfix: Matthew

 date: 2020-08-07 01:11 +02:00